-- 1. Unzip the package and copy the following files to the Forefront TMG installation directory:
+- 1) Unzip the package and copy the following files to the Forefront TMG installation directory:

-- Websense-AuthForward.dll
+- a) Websense-AuthForward.dll

-- msvcp110.dll
+- b) msvcp110.dll

-- msvcr110.dll
+- c) msvcr110.dll

-- 2. Register the plug-in with the system.
+- Register the plug-in with the system.
 Open a Windows command prompt and change directory to the Forefront TMG installation directory.

 From the command prompt, type: